K. C. Aryan

 Kishan Chand Aryan (1919–2002), commonly abbreviated as K. C. Aryan, was an Indian contemporary artist, art historian and collector.
 He was the author of 23 books, covering art-topics from a scholarly perspective.

 Early life

 Birth and family background

 K.C.
 Aryan was born into a family of hereditary artists with roots in Iran.
 His forefathers were known for their innovative pictorial techniques, one of which involved blending gold paint with enamel colors.
 In 1899, notable figures such as Sir George Watt, Sir George Birdwood, and Lockwood Kipling visited Aryan’s father, the late Harnamdas, to inquire about this distinctive technique.
-Harnamdasji, who was a prominent painter, practiced the traditional Kangra qalam style, known for its delicate and intricate brushwork.
+Harnamdasji practiced the traditional Kangra qalam style, known for its delicate and intricate brushwork.
 Aryan’s artistic legacy is deeply influenced by the techniques and traditions passed down through his family, and his contributions to Indian art reflect this rich heritage.

 Career

 1939–1949: Early Artistic Career

 During this period, Aryan painted landscapes, portraits, symbolic paintings, and historical narratives in a Western academic style.